aditya3901/engage-360/README.md

 ## About The Project

 Engage 360 aims to resolve the problems faced by people in the online mode of education and examination!
-Engage 360 provides solution to the problems such as <b>Identity Theft, Proxy Attendance and Cheating during Online Examinations</b>.
+Engage 360 provides solution to the problems such as <b>Proxy User, Proxy Attendance and Cheating during Online Examinations</b>.

 ## Core Features